Ocean -- Preschool & Kindergarten

 Classroom Windows

 Dress up classroom windows like a ship's portholes.
 Cut out circles from light blue construction paper.
 Have the children draw sea creatures on the porthole windows.
+Glue the paper circles in the middle of a paper plate.
+Children can color the rim of the paper plate.
 Children will amaze you with their creations of what you see in the ocean through a ship's window.

 Need: paper plates (recycled, non-bleached if possible!), scissors, stapler, texters, stickers-enough different colours that each child has a unique colour/pattern